 In terms of Pi-Hole there is not much to document.
 The installation and setup is very simple.
 Depending on your router you might need to delegate the DHCP server to Pi-Hole.
 I had to do this because the router I used first did not allow to set a DNS server for DHCP clients.
 It only allowed to set global DNS servers which means that if Pi-Hole is unavailable it cannot fall back to another DNS server (like your provider’s DNS server).

-Change Pi-Hole web interface server port
+Change Pi-Hole web interface server port and hostname

 By default Pi-Hole runs a